 Qu.
 Since the Covid-19 pandemic began, how have your views changed about accepting migrants into the UK, if at all?
 June 2020.
+Source: More in Common 2020.
 Six in ten people in the UK believe that immigrants typically make an effort to integrate into UK society.